RafaelpsDev/PayloadEncryptor/README.md

 # 🔐 PayloadEncryptor

-O **PayloadEncryptor** é uma aplicação de console em .NET 8 para criptografar payloads JSON utilizando criptografia híbrida (RSA + AES).
-O fluxo é interativo, guiando o usuário pelo fornecimento das chaves, descriptografia da chave de sessão e criptografia dos dados.
+**PayloadEncryptor** is a .NET 8 console application for encrypting JSON payloads using hybrid encryption (RSA + AES).
+The flow is interactive, guiding the user through key input, session key decryption, and data encryption.

 ---

-## 🛠️ Funcionalidades
+## 🛠️ Features

-- 🔑 **Criptografia Híbrida:** RSA para troca de chaves e AES para criptografia dos dados.
-- 💬 **Interface Interativa:** Prompts no console para inserção de chaves e JSON.
+- 🔑 **Hybrid Encryption:** RSA for key exchange and AES for data encryption.
+- 💬 **Interactive Interface:** Console prompts for key and JSON input.
-- 📦 **Saída em Base64:** O payload criptografado é exibido em Base64.
+- 📦 **Base64 Output:** The encrypted payload is displayed in Base64.
-- 🧩 **Mensagens Centralizadas:** Todas as mensagens de interface estão centralizadas em `ConsoleMessages` para fácil manutenção e padronização.
-- 🏗️ **Orquestração Separada:** O fluxo de leitura e criptografia do JSON é orquestrado pela classe `UserJsonEncryptor`, promovendo separação de responsabilidades.
+- 🧩 **Centralized Messages:** All interface messages are centralized in `ConsoleMessages` for easy maintenance and standardization.
+- 🏗️ **Separated Orchestration:** The JSON reading and encryption flow is orchestrated by the `UserJsonEncryptor` class, promoting separation of concerns.

 ---

-## 🚀 Como começar
+## 🚀 Getting Started

-### Pré-requisitos
+### Prerequisites

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
-- Chave privada RSA válida (Base64, PEM)
+- Valid RSA private key (Base64, PEM)
-- Chave de sessão AES criptografada (Base64)
+- Encrypted AES session key (Base64)

-### Build do Projeto
+### Project Build

 ---

-## ⚙️ Como funciona
+## ⚙️ How It Works

-1. **Entrada das chaves:** O usuário fornece a chave privada RSA e a chave de sessão criptografada.
-2. **Decodificação:** A chave privada é decodificada e carregada em um objeto RSA.
-3. **Descriptografia da chave de sessão:** A chave AES é recuperada usando a chave RSA.
-4. **Criptografia do payload:** O JSON fornecido é criptografado com a chave AES.
+1. **Key Input:** The user provides the RSA private key and the encrypted session key.
+2. **Decoding:** The private key is decoded and loaded into an RSA object.
+3. **Session Key Decryption:** The AES key is recovered using the RSA key.
+4. **Payload Encryption:** The provided JSON is encrypted with the AES key.
-5. **Saída:** O payload criptografado é exibido em Base64.
+5. **Output:** The encrypted payload is displayed in Base64.
-6. **Mensagens:** Todas as mensagens exibidas ao usuário são centralizadas em `ConsoleMessages`.
+6. **Messages:** All messages shown to the user are centralized in `ConsoleMessages`.

 ---

-## 📦 Dependências
+## 📦 Dependencies

-- `System.Security.Cryptography` (biblioteca padrão do .NET)
+- `System.Security.Cryptography` (standard .NET library)
-- `Microsoft.Extensions.DependencyInjection` (injeção de dependência)
+- `Microsoft.Extensions.DependencyInjection` (dependency injection)
-- Não há dependências externas obrigatórias.
+- No required external dependencies.

 ---

 # PayloadEncryptor

 ![.NET 8](https://img.shields.io/badge/.NET-8.0-blue)
 ![C# 12](https://img.shields.io/badge/C%23-12.0-blue)

-## 📦 Sobre o Projeto
+## 📦 About the Project

-**PayloadEncryptor** é um utilitário de linha de comando desenvolvido em C# (.NET 8) para criptografar payloads JSON utilizando criptografia híbrida (RSA + AES).
-O usuário fornece uma chave privada local (em Base64), uma chave de sessão criptografada (em Base64) e um JSON de entrada.
-O programa descriptografa a chave de sessão usando a chave privada, e então utiliza essa chave para criptografar o JSON com AES/CBC/PKCS7.
+**PayloadEncryptor** is a command-line utility developed in C# (.NET 8) to encrypt JSON payloads using hybrid encryption (RSA + AES).
+The user provides a local private key (in Base64), an encrypted session key (in Base64), and an input JSON.
+The program decrypts the session key using the private key, then uses this key to encrypt the JSON with AES/CBC/PKCS7.

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- Leitura interativa de chaves e JSON via console.
+- Interactive reading of keys and JSON via console.
-- Decodificação de chave privada PEM (Base64).
+- Decoding of PEM private key (Base64).
-- Descriptografia de chave de sessão (AES) usando RSA.
+- Decryption of session key (AES) using RSA.
-- Criptografia de payload JSON com AES/CBC/PKCS7 e IV zerado.
+- Encryption of JSON payload with AES/CBC/PKCS7 and zeroed IV.
-- Exibição do resultado criptografado em Base64.
-- Permite processar múltiplos JSONs sem reinserir as chaves.
+- Display of the encrypted result in Base64.
+- Allows processing multiple JSONs without re-entering the keys.

 ---

-## 🏗️ Estrutura do Projeto
+## 🏗️ Project Structure

 PayloadEncryptor/
-├── PayloadEncryptor.App/            # Aplicação console (ponto de entrada)
+├── PayloadEncryptor.App/            # Console application (entry point)
-├── PayloadEncryptor.Application/    # Serviços de aplicação (orquestração)
+├── PayloadEncryptor.Application/    # Application services (orchestration)
-├── PayloadEncryptor.Domain/         # Interfaces e utilitários de domínio
+├── PayloadEncryptor.Domain/         # Domain interfaces and utilities
-├── PayloadEncryptor.Infrastructure/ # Serviços de infraestrutura (ex: leitura do console) ├── PayloadEncryptor.sln             # Solução .NET
+├── PayloadEncryptor.Infrastructure/ # Infrastructure services (e.g., console reading)
+├── PayloadEncryptor.sln             # .NET solution

 ---

-## ⚙️ Requisitos
+## ⚙️ Requirements

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
-- Console compatível com UTF-8 (para melhor visualização dos títulos)
+- UTF-8 compatible console (for better title visualization)

 ---

-## 💻 Como Usar
+## 💻 How to Use

-1. **Ao iniciar, o programa exibirá um cabeçalho e solicitará:**
+1. **On startup, the program will display a header and prompt for:**
-   - Chave privada local (Base64)
+   - Local private key (Base64)
-   - Chave de sessão criptografada (Base64)
+   - Encrypted session key (Base64)

-2. **Depois, cole o JSON de entrada.**
-   - Pressione Enter em uma linha vazia para finalizar a entrada do JSON.
+2. **Then, paste the input JSON.**
+   - Press Enter on an empty line to finish the JSON input.

-3. **O payload criptografado será exibido em Base64.**
+3. **The encrypted payload will be displayed in Base64.**

-4. **Você pode escolher:**
-   - `1` para adicionar um novo JSON (sem reinserir as chaves)
+4. **You can choose:**
+   - `1` to add a new JSON (without re-entering the keys)
-   - `2` para encerrar o programa
+   - `2` to exit the program

 ---

-## 🧩 Principais Classes e Responsabilidades
+## 🧩 Main Classes and Responsibilities

 - `EncryptionProcess`
-  Orquestra o fluxo principal.
+  Orchestrates the main flow.

 - `DecodeService`
-  Decodifica a chave privada PEM a partir do Base64.
+  Decodes the PEM private key from Base64.

 - `DecryptService`
-  Descriptografa a chave de sessão (AES) usando RSA.
+  Decrypts the session key (AES) using RSA.

 - `EncryptService`
-  Criptografa o JSON com AES/CBC/PKCS7.
+  Encrypts the JSON with AES/CBC/PKCS7.

 - `InputReader`
-  Responsável pela leitura do JSON do usuário via console.
+  Responsible for reading the user's JSON via console.

 - `ConsolePresentationHelper`
-  Utilitário para centralizar e formatar mensagens no console.
+  Utility to centralize and format console messages.

 ---

-## 🔒 Segurança
+## 🔒 Security

-- **Nunca compartilhe suas chaves privadas.**
+- **Never share your private keys.**

 ---

-## 📦 Dependências
+## 📦 Dependencies

-- `System.Security.Cryptography` (biblioteca padrão do .NET)
+- `System.Security.Cryptography` (standard .NET library)
-- `Microsoft.Extensions.DependencyInjection` (injeção de dependência)
+- `Microsoft.Extensions.DependencyInjection` (dependency injection)
-- Não há dependências externas obrigatórias.
+- No required external dependencies.

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está licenciado sob os termos da [MIT License](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).

 ---